The first true gem of Chalukyan architecture is rock-cut temple devoted to Shiva – Ravana Phadi.

 Entrance in the cave opens to the southwest.
 Cave itself stands on a high platform and can be reached by a flight of steps.

 In the front of the entrance in the temple there stands a huge, monolithic pillar with a square base.
 Closer to the entrance is a sculpture of Nandi – bull which Shiva rides.
-Bull is seated on a platform and is facing the cave.
+The bull is seated on a platform and is facing the cave.

 On both sides from the entrance there are located two smaller, free-standing pillared halls, adding much effect to the magnificent architecture of entrance in temple.